Do you have questions for us?

 Dress comfortably and consider bringing layers for warmth.

-Arrive with an open mind – Let go of expectations and allow the experience to unfold organically.
+Arrive with an open mind and allow the experience to unfold organically.

-We also have a complete wellness guide with tips for how to prepare your body and mind for KAP sessions.
-All patients receive this guide before their journeys.
-Additionally, your therapist will review best practices for prep and answer any questions you might have.
+We also have a complete wellness guide with tips for how to prepare your body and mind for your sessions.
+You’ll receive this guide before your first ketamine experience.
+Additionally, your therapist will review best practices for your individualized preparation and answer any questions you have.

 -

-Ketamine is a medication originally developed for anesthesia and pain management.
-It has since been shown to have powerful neuromodulatory and antidepressant effects, working rapidly to disrupt pain-related pathways and reduce symptoms of depression, anxiety, and trauma—all of which can contribute to the experience of chronic pain.
+Ketamine is a medication originally developed for anesthesia and is used for pain management.
+It has been shown to have powerful neuromodulatory and antidepressant effects, working rapidly to disrupt pain-related pathways and reduce symptoms of depression, anxiety, and trauma—all of which can contribute to the experience of chronic pain.

-In KAP, ketamine is administered—typically as an intramuscular injection—in a safe, supportive setting.
-While the medicine induces a temporary altered state of consciousness, one of our trained KAP providers remains with you throughout the session to offer guidance, emotional support, and therapeutic insight.
-This pairing of medicine and psychotherapy can help clients develop a new relationship to pain, shift entrenched patterns of suffering, and access deeper healing and resilience.
+In our sessions, ketamine is administered—typically as an intramuscular injection—in a safe, supportive setting.
+While the medicine induces a temporary altered state of consciousness, our well trained providers will be with you throughout the session to offer guidance, emotional support, and therapeutic insight.
+This pairing of medicine and psychotherapy can hopefully help you develop a new relationship to pain, shift entrenched patterns of suffering, and access deeper healing and resilience.

-If you’re navigating chronic pain and are curious whether KAP may be right for you, our team at Joy In Health is here to help assess your needs and explore the best next step forward.
+If you’re navigating chronic pain and are curious whether ketamine assisted psychotherapy may be right for you, our team at Joy In Health is here to help assess your needs and explore the best next step forward.

 -

-Ketamine-Assisted Psychotherapy (KAP) has shown great promise for individuals struggling with depression, anxiety, and trauma—especially those who haven’t found relief through traditional treatments.
+Ketamine assisted psychotherapy has shown great promise for individuals struggling with depression, anxiety, and trauma disorders—especially those who haven’t found relief through traditional treatments.

 Ketamine has demonstrated rapid and robust antidepressant effects, making it particularly effective for people experiencing low mood, hopelessness, or emotional numbness.
-It also has anxiolytic (anti-anxiety) properties, helping to reduce symptoms of worry, fear, and panic, while promoting a greater sense of calm and internal safety.
+It also has anti-anxiety properties, helping to reduce symptoms of worry, fear, and panic, while promoting a greater sense of calm and internal safety.

-For trauma-related conditions such as PTSD, KAP can support emotional processing and memory reconsolidation, making it possible to revisit and release painful experiences without becoming overwhelmed.
-Many patients report feeling more clarity, spaciousness, and connection after a session—benefits that are further deepened through integrative psychotherapy.
+For trauma-related conditions such as PTSD, ketamine assisted psychotherapy can support emotional processing and memory reconsolidation, making it possible to revisit and release painful experiences without becoming as overwhelmed.
+Many people report feeling more clarity, spaciousness, and connection after a session—benefits that are further deepened through integrative psychotherapy.

-While KAP is not a quick fix, it can be a powerful catalyst for healing when approached with intention, preparation, and the support of a trained therapeutic team.
-During your intake, we’ll work with you to determine whether KAP is the right fit for your unique needs and goals.
+While ketamine assisted psychotherapy is not a quick fix, it can be a powerful catalyst for healing when approached with intention, preparation, and the support of a trained therapeutic team.
+During your intake, we’ll work with you to determine whether ketamine assisted pscyhotherapy is the right fit for your unique needs and goals.

 -